Translate

 c.1300, from O. Fr. mine, probably from a Celtic source (cf. Welsh mwyn, Ir. mein "ore, mine"), from O.Celt. *meini-.
 Italy and Greece were relatively poor in minerals, thus they did not contribute a word for this to Eng., but there was extensive mining from an early date in Celtic lands (Cornwall, etc.).
 The verb meaning "to dig in a mine" is from c.1300.

 That's it, that's the best we can do in our modern research.
-Puzzled I thought maybe the goods we're mining for, minerals, might help reveal some clues to the origin of the mine family of words.
-Nothing, a virtual dead end.
+Puzzled, I thought maybe the goods we are mining for, minerals, might help reveal some clues to the origin of the mine family of words.
+Nothing; a virtual dead end.
 One thing I have always been good at is math.
-I've always been quite confident and unshaken in the conclusion that 1 + 1 = 2, 2 + 2 = 4 and so on.
-So when I see things that add up to reveal an answer I'm quite certain of the truthfulness of that answer despite what I might be taught.
+I've always been confident and unshaken in the conclusion that 1 + 1 = 2, 2 + 2 = 4 and so on, so when I see things that add up to reveal an answer I'm quite certain of the truthfulness of that answer despite what I might be taught.
 The ancient Egyptians dug and quarried for thousands of years at Wadi Hammamat for earth's treasures.
 This was overseen by Min.
 This place, the substance and the performing of the action preserves the power of this deity to this very day.
 You cannot convince me otherwise.

 No comments: